Ethan-bro/RainCheck/README.md

 ## Project Summary

-**RainCheck** is a desktop task planner built with Java Swing that helps users organize their week by combining their personal schedule with live hourly weather forecasts.
+**RainCheck** is a desktop task planner built with [Java Swing](https://docs.oracle.com/javase/tutorial/uiswing/) that helps users organize their week by combining their personal schedule with live hourly weather forecasts.

-Traditional task planners ignore weather, but RainCheck bridges this gap by integrating forecast data directly into a visual week-view calendar.
+Most traditional task planners do not incorporate weather data, but RainCheck bridges this gap by integrating forecast data directly into a visual week-view calendar.
 This helps users make informed decisions about when to schedule outdoor activities, avoid weather disruptions, and better prioritize tasks.

 Users can create, edit, and delete tasks — each with customizable priority levels, tag names and emojis, reminders, and embedded weather info.
 All tasks persist across sessions and are tied to secure personal accounts.